 Check out some Spanish books from the library or get some of your own, and learn how to pronounce Spanish words with my pronunciation guide.
 My husband has never studied Spanish.
 However, I taught him how to read aloud kids’ books in Spanish – even if he doesn’t know exactly what he’s saying!
 Take advantage of children’s books in your language at the library.
 If your kids can read, grab a few that they’ll be able to read to you!
 I have our favorite book recommendations in my Resources page.

 Audiobooks are a great way to improve language skills (especially if you have a copy of the book to follow along)!
 You might even learn some vocabulary along with your child.
 Check your library or online to find some quality children’s audiobooks in your language.
 There are also many quality language learning podcasts for kids that could be useful for car rides or while at home.

 6. Switch languages on your TV shows

-Many Netflix shows are available in Spanish, or you could check out Spanish movies from the library if they have them.
+Many Netflix, Amazon Prime, and Disney+ shows are available in multiple languages, or you could check out Spanish movies from the library if they have them.
 If you have a Spanish language channel locally, tune in!
 You could even put on subtitles for older kids.

 Please check out my post on amazing YouTube channels for kids learning Spanish.